EspressoLogicCafe/Examples/MigrationService/README.md

-# MigrationService Script Generator
+# Migration Service Script Generator
-This is a utility written in Java to help DevOps create and run command line scripts to aid in the export/import between Live API Creator (LAC) versions.
+The migration service is a utility written in Java to help DevOps create and run command line scripts to aid in the export/import between Live API Creator (LAC) versions.
 The shell program prompts for the source LAC server host and the system and TeamSpace user/password.
 The output is a command line script to export all of your source server components.
 It also generates a script to import these components to the new Live API Creator server.
 You can modify the generated scripts to reflect the correct host server, user/passwords, and perhaps database data source passwords.
 If you have multiple TeamSpace entries, initialize the LAC 5.0 server to support each new TeamSpace instances with a default user.
 ## Prerequisites
 Ensure that you have Java installed (the main service is a Java class).
 You might need to install GIT and ZIP command line tools.
-If you download the ZIP version, next unzip the MigrationService-master.zip file.
+If you download the ZIP version, then unzip the MigrationService-master.zip file.
 ```aidl
 * java JDK 8
 * git command line
 * zip utilities
 ```

-## Clone this repository to a directory on your system.
+## Clone this Repository to a Directory on your System
 ```
 git clone https://github.com/EspressoLogicCafe/MigrationService.git ~/MigrationService